Christopher Cantwell: Extortion and threats against a rival white supremacist

 On January 23, 2020, Cantwell was arrested by the FBI and charged with extortion over interstate communications and making threatening interstate communications in relation to the threats made against CheddarMane.
 Court filings also alleged that several days before his arrest, Cantwell used Telegram to threaten an attorney working on a lawsuit against him and others involved with the Unite the Right rally.

 During Cantwell's arrest, officers recovered seventeen firearms and other weapons from his residence and vehicle.
 Cantwell remained in jail from the time of his January arrest until trial, after the judge sided with prosecutors who argued that he was a risk to public safety.
 He was set to go to trial in March 2020, but the trial date was postponed to September 15, 2020.
 On July 8, Cantwell was indicted on additional charges of cyberstalking and threatening to injure property or reputation.
 The federal trial began on September 22, 2020, and on September 28, 2020, Cantwell was found guilty on one count of transmitting extortionate communications and one count of threatening to injure property or reputation, and found not guilty of the cyberstalking charge.
-He was originally scheduled to be sentenced on January 4, 2021, but a continuation was granted by the judge and it was rescheduled.
-Sentencing was held on February 24, 2021.
 Prosecutors asked for Cantwell to be sentenced to 51 months in prison; Cantwell's defense attorneys requested he be sentenced to time served for the thirteen months he spent in jail since his arrest.
-Judge Paul Barbadoro sentenced Cantwell to 41 months in prison, as well as two years of supervised release following completion of the prison sentence.

-Cantwell was released from custody on December 16th, 2022.
+Judge Paul Barbadoro sentenced Cantwell to 41 months in prison on February 24, 2021, as well as two years of supervised release following completion of the prison sentence.
+Cantwell appealed the conviction to the First Circuit Court of Appeals in October 2021, which upheld the convictions in April 2023.
+Cantwell was released from custody in December 2022.